COMP SCI 2103 - Algorithm Design & Data Structures

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Recommended ResourcesStudents who have Java as a programming language and are entering this course are strongly encouraged to make use of the simple on-line resource that will be made available on the course website, closer to the start of term.
+Recommended ResourcesStudents who have Java as a programming language and are entering this course are strongly encouraged to make use of the simple on-line resource that is available in the course MyUni modules.

 Online LearningIn this course, we use the myUni online Learning Management System.
 The link for the course is at https://myuni-canvas.adelaide.edu.au/